DeaconEIT/TungstenPC/Iteration 1/readme.md

 ## Description

-This assessment aims to plan and control our hypothetical software development project **TungstenPC (e-commerce)** with supporting documentation.
+This assessment aims to plan and control our hypothetical software development project TungstenPC (e-commerce) with supporting documentation.
 All project planning, documentation, and code must be developed, contained, and managed in a GitHub repository.
 The focus is on familiarizing ourselves with the processes and tools for managing a software project.
 The main objective is to gain and apply project management experience in website development.

 ## Iteration 1

-This iteration includes key project documentation such as the **stakeholder registry, personas, persona impact report, group meeting reports, and a progress report**.
-The **stakeholder registry** identifies and categorizes key stakeholders involved in the project.
-The **three personas** provide insights into user needs, behaviors, and expectations, while the **persona impact report** analyzes their influence on project decisions.
-Additionally, **two group meeting reports** document our team's discussions, progress, and decisions over two weeks.
-Lastly, the **progress report** offers a structured summary of the work completed during this iteration.
+This iteration includes key project documentation such as the stakeholder registry, personas, persona impact report, group meeting reports, and a progress report.
+The stakeholder registry identifies and categorizes key stakeholders involved in the project.
+The three personas provide insights into user needs, behaviors, and expectations, while the persona impact report analyzes their influence on project decisions.
+Additionally, two group meeting reports document our team's discussions, progress, and decisions over two weeks.
+Lastly, the progress report offers a structured summary of the work completed during this iteration.

 ## Members